arc-language/parser/README.md

     EnterExternFunctionDecl is called when production externFunctionDecl is entered.

-func (s *BaseArcParserListener) EnterExternParameterList(ctx *ExternParameterListContext)
-    EnterExternParameterList is called when production externParameterList is entered.

-func (s *BaseArcParserListener) EnterFieldAccessExpr(ctx *FieldAccessExprContext)
+func (s *BaseArcParserListener) EnterExternMember(ctx *ExternMemberContext)
-    EnterFieldAccessExpr is called when production FieldAccessExpr is entered.
+    EnterExternMember is called when production externMember is entered.

 func (s *BaseArcParserListener) EnterFieldInit(ctx *FieldInitContext)
     EnterFieldInit is called when production fieldInit is entered.

-func (s *BaseArcParserListener) EnterFieldInitList(ctx *FieldInitListContext)
-    EnterFieldInitList is called when production fieldInitList is entered.

-func (s *BaseArcParserListener) EnterFloatLiteral(ctx *FloatLiteralContext)
-    EnterFloatLiteral is called when production FloatLiteral is entered.

 func (s *BaseArcParserListener) EnterFunctionDecl(ctx *FunctionDeclContext)
     EnterFunctionDecl is called when production functionDecl is entered.

-func (s *BaseArcParserListener) EnterIdentifierExpr(ctx *IdentifierExprContext)
-    EnterIdentifierExpr is called when production IdentifierExpr is entered.

-func (s *BaseArcParserListener) EnterIfStatement(ctx *IfStatementContext)
-    EnterIfStatement is called when production ifStatement is entered.

 func (s *BaseArcParserListener) EnterIfStmt(ctx *IfStmtContext)
-    EnterIfStmt is called when production IfStmt is entered.
+    EnterIfStmt is called when production ifStmt is entered.

+func (s *BaseArcParserListener) EnterImportDecl(ctx *ImportDeclContext)
+    EnterImportDecl is called when production importDecl is entered.

+func (s *BaseArcParserListener) EnterImportSpec(ctx *ImportSpecContext)
+    EnterImportSpec is called when production importSpec is entered.

-func (s *BaseArcParserListener) EnterIntLiteral(ctx *IntLiteralContext)
+func (s *BaseArcParserListener) EnterLeftHandSide(ctx *LeftHandSideContext)
-    EnterIntLiteral is called when production IntLiteral is entered.
+    EnterLeftHandSide is called when production leftHandSide is entered.

-func (s *BaseArcParserListener) EnterLogicalAndExpr(ctx *LogicalAndExprContext)
+func (s *BaseArcParserListener) EnterLiteral(ctx *LiteralContext)
-    EnterLogicalAndExpr is called when production LogicalAndExpr is entered.
+    EnterLiteral is called when production literal is entered.

-func (s *BaseArcParserListener) EnterLogicalNotExpr(ctx *LogicalNotExprContext)
+func (s *BaseArcParserListener) EnterLogicalAndExpression(ctx *LogicalAndExpressionContext)
-    EnterLogicalNotExpr is called when production LogicalNotExpr is entered.
+    EnterLogicalAndExpression is called when production logicalAndExpression is entered.

-func (s *BaseArcParserListener) EnterLogicalOrExpr(ctx *LogicalOrExprContext)
+func (s *BaseArcParserListener) EnterLogicalOrExpression(ctx *LogicalOrExpressionContext)
-    EnterLogicalOrExpr is called when production LogicalOrExpr is entered.
+    EnterLogicalOrExpression is called when production logicalOrExpression is entered.

 func (s *BaseArcParserListener) EnterMapEntry(ctx *MapEntryContext)
     EnterMapEntry is called when production mapEntry is entered.